-- A good exercise when preparing to present a story is a flowchart of lines or words that move you through the story.
-Remember stories shouldn't sound too polished or memorized.
-Your storytelling should feel natural and not highly edited, as a written story might be. - Don't assume the audience knows anything about your country of service or Peace Corps.
+- A good exercise when preparing to present a story is a flowchart outline of lines or words that move you through the story.
+Remember, it generally shouldn't sound too polished or memorized.
+Your storytelling should feel natural, not highly edited as a written story might be. - Don't assume the audience knows anything about your country of service or the Peace Corps.
 Remember to avoid acronyms and any language reference without explanation. - Have fun!
 Storytelling is engaging and makes the audience relax.
-Hopefully you can enjoy the journey along with them.
+Hopefully you can enjoy the journey with them.

-1 All content on finding, crafting, and telling your story was adapted with permission from SpeakeasyDC's Storytelling 101 class.

-Appendix 1: Practicing Your Story
+Appendix 1: Peer Coaching Guide for Storytelling Pair-Share

-- Step 1: The Teller shares their story uninterrupted with a timer to see how long the story runs. - Step 2: The Listener gives positive feedback on what they liked about the story. - Step 3: The Teller asks the Listener for feedback on specific elements of the story or delivery, allowing the Teller to identify specific concerns they see in their story first. - Step 4: The Listener asks clarifying questions like, "I didn't really understand "X"," or "I wanted to hear more about "Y".
-The Listener asks questions that pull out more details and to understand the Teller's intent. - Step 5: The Listener shares final thoughts and feedback if invited by the Teller.
+Step 1: The Teller shares his/her story uninterrupted with a timer to see how long the story runs.
+Step 2: The Listener gives positive feedback on what he/she liked about the story.

+Step 3: The Teller asks the Listener for feedback on specific elements of the story or delivery, allowing the Teller to identify specific concerns he/she saw in the story first.

+Step 4: The Listener asks clarifying questions like I didn't really understand "X" or I wanted to hear more about "Y." The Listeners asks questions that pull out more details and to understand the story Teller's intent.

+Step 5: The Listener, if the story Teller invites it, shares final thoughts and feedback.
 This is not the time for the Listener to reconstruct the story for the Teller based on style and interests.
 The focus should be on basic story elements and structure.
-Avoid feedback like "what you should say is..."
+AVOID feedback like, "What you should say is..."

-Questions for the Teller to ask themselves:
+Questions for the Teller to ask himself/herself: